InstituteforDiseaseModeling/idmtools/docs/platforms/slurm/index.rst

    See [Foreground and Background Processes](https://www.linuxshelltips.com/foreground-and-background-process-in-linux/) in Linux

 2. You may need to load modules before executing the bridge.
+See [Modules documentation](https://curc.readthedocs.io/en/latest/compute/modules.html) for more details.

-See Local
+Local
 `````
 Local operation is meant to be executed directly on a |SLURM_s| cluster node.